pcaressa/sjs/README.md

 ### Interpreter, compiler or what?

-S.js can run in a browser (or it can be launched by node.js for what that matters, see below) and it does the following:
+S.js can run in a browser (or it can be launched by node.js for what that matters, see below) and it can do the following:

-- it takes a source text (string) and produces a list of all tokens parsed from it;
+- to get a source text (string) and to return a list of all tokens parsed from it;
-- it takes a token list and compile it as a JavaScript program into a runtime object;
+- to get a token list and to compile it as a JavaScript program into a runtime object;
-- it takes the runtime object and execute it.
+- to get the runtime object and execute it.

-The runtime object contains an array `code` where the object code is stored: such a code is just a sequence of JavaScript functions that are executed by the runtime engine, the last step in the previous list.
+A runtime object `rt` contains an array `rt.code` where the object code, produced by the compiler, is stored: such a code is just a sequence of JavaScript functions that are executed by the runtime engine, the last step in the previous list.

 The front-end and back-end of the compiler are collapsed in a single step: one could disentangle them so to make it possible to compile to real virtual machine (say to produce Web Assembly code) but the purpose here is to to everything within a single JavaScript version.